Why Is Your Foundation Looking Cakey on Your Nose? How to Get Makeup to Stay On Your Nose?

 Is your makeup separating on your nose no matter what you do?
-Getting a smooth makeup application on and around the nose area can be an issue for so many people!
+Getting a smooth makeup application on and around the nose can be an issue for many people!

-Foundation can look cakey and never stick to the skin.
-This step by step guide will help you get a flawless makeup application while preventing makeup from settling into the pores.
+The foundation can look cakey and never stick to the skin.
+This step-by-step guide will help you get a flawless makeup application while preventing makeup from settling into the pores.

 Check these tricks on how to stop foundation separating on your nose.

 This post contains affiliate links.
 Read the full disclosure.

 If foundation is not sticking to your nose, follow these easy steps:

 Before applying any makeup to your nose, it’s better to prepare the skin properly.

 The steps can differ depending on your skin type.
 If you have big pores on your nose, use a gentle charcoal based exfoliator.

 This helps shrink the pores by cleaning them and getting rid of impurities.
 Avoid using thick exfoliators or scrubs.